When brands go woke, do they go broke?

 This is something Nike learnt when it aired commercials starring Colin Kaepernick in summer 2018.
 The commercial has not just been controversial, it has been acclaimed, winning an Emmy in 2019 – the first since 2002 for the giant clothing brand – and gaining the kind of plaudits from industry experts that money simply can’t buy.
 Nike shares fell nevertheless but it’s important to note that they always saw it as a way to engage with a younger audience; it seems to have done the trick.
 Prompted the genuine thought of if culturally awareness if simply a long-term strategy rather than a short-term press release.

 Gillette are undoubtedly the most famous example this side of the shore, facing genuine backlash when they switched from ‘the best a man can get’ to ‘the best men can be’ and all that entailed.
 Piers Morgan was the highest profile of a number of, mainly male, critics saying they would never buy the brand again.
-P&G took an $8 billion non-cash write down of Gillette last year.
+P&G took an $8 billion non-cash write-down of Gillette last year.

 But it’s not the whole story

-It would be tempted to say that going woke, if it didn’t make them broke, certainly lost Nike and Gillette some money along the way, but it’s never really that simple.
+It would be tempting to say that going woke, if it didn’t make them broke, certainly lost Nike and Gillette some money along the way, but it’s never really that simple.
 Both companies are battling a market that has changed considerably, and they may still be the big fish in the pond, but there are now other sharks circling.
 Gillette, in particular, will have to adapt to a world in which we shave less often, and the likes of Harry’s and Dollar Shave Club loom large.

-Indeed, Harry’s have arguably done a much better job at looking at toxic masculinity than their big-time rival, creating a long form video in 2018 that fought gender stereotypes and genuinely sparked conversation around what it means to be masculine in the modern world.
+Indeed, Harry’s have arguably done a much better job at looking at toxic masculinity than their big-time rival, creating a long-form video in 2018 that fought gender stereotypes and genuinely sparked conversation around what it means to be masculine in the modern world.

 Far from looking like an ill-judged apology for the mass reach of the traditional male, it opened up the purpose of the start-up to being part of the conversation about what it means to be man.
 So, why did they succeed where Gillette didn’t?